An applicant tracking system (ATS) is software designed to streamline hiring by filtering and organizing applicant information.

-For employers, an applicant tracking system gathers and stores all incoming applications into an organized database.
-Some resumes are filtered out right away if they do not contain relevant keywords or if the applicant does not pass the screening questions.
-From there, employers can use a variety of features to sort resumes and follow up with qualified candidates.
+Some resumes are filtered out immediately if they do not contain relevant keywords, or if the applicant does not pass the screening questions.
+From there, employers can use various features to sort resumes and follow up with qualified candidates.

 Best Paid ATS

 VIVAHR - A centralized hiring software that lets you post your jobs to 50+ job boards.
 Create custom screening questionnaires and scorecards; access email templates and rich candidate profiles; and parse resumes for unlimited applicants and job postings.

 Greenhouse - The best ATS for mid-market; allows users to take advantage of third-party applications with no extra charge.
 Used by companies like Airbnb, Pinterest, and HubSpot.

 Pinpoint - A new player in the ATS industry that has built up its platform with recruiting services like talent pipelines, sourcing capabilities, and recruitment marketing.

 VidCruiter - A great first ATS for businesses with 100-2,000 employees.
 Features include video interviews, skills assessments, scheduling, text recruiting, and more.

 Teamtailor - Takes a unique approach to recruiting by allowing teams to build career sites through their platform and market to specific demographics.
 Features include text recruiting, referrals, nurture campaigns, and more.